TerryV8/click-count/docs/redis_architecture.md

   - It’s a Disaster Recovery Plan (DRP) with Master/Stand-By
 - Cons:
   - Write performance is bounded by the master
   - The replicas are not used to their full potential.
-They can not be use as write node, only read node.
+They cannot be used as write node, only read node.
 In order to achieve high write availability, you need manual operations (changing the master Redis manually and restarting the clients)

-If you are a little to medium-sized organization and it’s your first Redis deployment, this may be the best trade-off for you.
+If you are a little to a medium-sized organization and it’s your first Redis deployment, this may be the best trade-off for you.

 ### Redis Sentinel